Death Penalty Clinic

-The Death Penalty Clinic is a one semester clinical course offered for four credits.
-Students in this clinic will be involved in actual death penalty cases under the direct supervision of Professor Stephen K. Harper.
-They will be assisting court-appointed defense counsel(s) in gathering documents, interviewing witnesses and clients, analysis of discovery, investigations, legal research, drafting pleadings and memoranda, assisting with strategic decisions and in developing integrated theories of defense.
+The Death Penalty Clinic is a one-semester clinical course offered for four credits.
+Students in this clinic will be working on actual death-penalty cases under the direct supervision of Professor Stephen K. Harper.

 - Credits: Four graded credits